Time Zones in Djibouti

 what is the dialing code for Djibouti?

 The international dialing code for Djibouti is +253.
-If you are calling a number in Djibouti from abroad, you begin with +253 followed by the local number.
+You use this country code when calling a phone number in Djibouti from another country.